Wondering how many people it takes on an app development team to create a successful mobile application? Keep reading to find out the answer.

 But that’s not all there is.

-So, who do you need to build an app?
+So, who do you need to build a mobile app?

 Here is the list of people who would be involved: